moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * changing to 1 because the [...array].reverse() approach works, or you can have the data base return provide them in the reversed order.
   * MM: i tried before with [...array].reverse() but it didn't work, the solution will be to update the firebase database store which is a bit tricky, so the Effort 2 would be appropriate for this challenge, not 1.
     * DM: it does not ever matter what order the data is stored in the database.
 You can specify the order when you query the database.
 If for some reason that doesn't work, you can order the data using JS sort.
 You can sort an array of objects easily, ask AI.
       * DM: leave this for the future.
-Just work on the connected users bug for now.
+Just work on the connected users bug for now.(ok)

 MM: this could constitute a separate task as the "typing users" above is complete. i updated the task as well.
 ## List all the connected users in the main app page and the user who posted the most recently message could be at the top of the connected users list.